 Because you don’t need to wash or peel them before cooking, they’re a great option for getting freshly steamed potatoes with aromatic seasonings on your table, fast.
 The easy-to-peel steam tray is BPA-free (including the film you use to cover the tray) so you can safely cook your potatoes right inside the tray.
 And unlike russet potatoes, you don’t need to prick them with a fork before cooking!

-Our Microwave Ready Little Potatoes come in three flavors, with no artificial colors or flavors (all vegan and gluten-free too!).
+Our Microwave Ready Little Potatoes come in five flavors, with no artificial colors or flavors (all vegan and gluten-free too!).
 They’re perfectly delicious on their own as a side dish, but we also love adding them into dishes for ultra convenient full meal deals.

 A tantalizing blend of savory herbs and spices.
 Try them in this recipe for Cheesy Egg Cups with Sausage, Peppers, and Potatoes.
 Prep this the night before for an easy grab-and-go breakfast for busy mornings!